top of page

 Waguthi Mahugu

-• 3 min read
+• 2 min read

 Many professionals work hard, stay busy, and carry a lot, yet still feel their careers are moving too slowly.
-Their days are full.
-Meetings are constant.
-Messages keep coming.
-Effort is high.
-But progress does not always match the energy they are putting in.
+Their days are full but progress does not always match the energy they are putting in.
 This is where many capable people get frustrated.
-They are dependable, committed, and responsive, yet they are not advancing as clearly as they expected.
-The reason is simple.
 Career growth is not built on effort alone.
 It is built on contribution that others can recognize and trust.
+What gets rewarded is work that is useful, visible, and trusted.
+A person may be known as hardworking and still remain professionally indistinct if their value is difficult to describe.
+People may appreciate how much they do, yet still hesitate when it is time to give bigger responsibility.

 That is why influence matters.
 Influence is not about being loud or political.
 It is about helping people see the value of your thinking, your judgment, and your contribution.
 It is about winning support where it matters so that good work does not remain hidden, overlooked, or underused.
 In many careers, progress slows not because a person lacks talent, but because they have not yet learned how to build confidence around their work in the places that shape opportunity.